Daniongithub/Daniongithub/README.md

 - 👋 Hi, I'm Daniele
 - 👀 I’m interested in IT
 - 🌱 I want to learn Java
-- 📖 I know HTML, CSS for frontends and I use Node.JS (aka JavaScript) for backends, I play around with Python and I know a bit of C++ for Arduino boards
+- 📖 I know C for simple programs, HTML, CSS for frontends and I use Node.JS (aka JavaScript) for backends, I play around with Python and I know a bit of C++ for Arduino boards
 - 📫 How to reach me: Discord @curry141

 <!---